vutsalsinghal/Off-Chain-Storage/README.md

 - After compiling it, go to Run tab and click on "deploy".
 Metamask should bring up a popup asking you to confirm the transaction.
 If not, just open the Metamask extension and do it there.
 - A message at the bottom of the Remix console will notify you when the contract is deployed.
 You can click on the link to explore the transaction on [ropsten.etherscan.io](https://ropsten.etherscan.io/).
 Note the contracts address!
 - Download Django source code.
-- Now the root folder of source code:
+- Now open the root folder of the source code in terminal:
     ```bash
     $ mkvirtualenv --python=python3 venv
     $ pip install requirements.txt